HaukeBartsch/dicomrouter/README.md

 DICOM series are still mainly stored as single slices which creates thousands of images for each of our advanced MRI image series (RSI/DTI/fMRI).
 This program is an attempt to create a fast solution that can distribute DICOM files to destination directories as fast as they can be received over our network.

+The speed of the current solution measured on a local system with:

+    find <directory> -type f -print | xargs -i echo "/path/to/input/{}" >> /tmp/.processSingleFilePipe

+was 380 images per second.

 The program detects the end of a study and sends out an email:

     BTUANON TRANSFER SUCCESS